Paul Bearer: Other media

 Paul Bearer has been a playable character in at least five WWE-licensed video games: WWF Attitude, WWF WrestleMania 2000, WWF SmackDown!, WWF No Mercy, and WWF SmackDown!
 2: Know Your Role.
 Bearer was also featured as a manager in the THQ video game WWE Legends of WrestleMania in 2009 (depending on whether or not he's paired with The Undertaker, he enters with or without his signature urn).
 In 2010, Moody did voice over work as Paul Bearer for the game, WWE SmackDown vs. Raw 2011, where he was featured in one of the Road To WrestleMania storylines for the game, as well as a selectable manager.
 He was also in WWE All Stars (during The Undertaker's "Path of Champions", voiced again by Moody), WWE '13, and WWE 2K14 as a selectable manager and part of the Attitude Era single-player mode, and 30 Years of WrestleMania mode respectively representing The Brothers of Destruction.
 Bearer further appeared as a manager in WWE 2K15 (from the "Path of the Warrior" Showcase DLC), WWE 2K16 (as part of the "Austin 3:16" Showcase), WWE 2K24, and WWE 2K25 (unlocked via VC).

 Personal life

 Moody married Dianna McDole in December 1978 and had two sons, Michael and Daniel.
-Daniel wrestled on the independent circuit as DJ Pringle.
 Dianna died due to complications resulting from breast cancer on January 31, 2009.
-On September 21, 2014, his son Michael died.
+His first son Michael died on September 21, 2014 at the age of 35.
+His second son Daniel wrestled on the independent circuit as DJ Pringle and died on March 24, 2026 at the age of 39.

 In November 2003, WWE assisted Moody with $35,000 for gastric bypass surgery as a signing bonus.
 Moody's health improved with him eventually dropping around 240 pounds.
 He admitted that prior to the operation, he had weighed 525 pounds (238 kg) and had difficulty walking.

 In 2005, Moody, with three business partners started his own independent promotion known as Gulf South Wrestling.
 He dissolved the company in May 2007 after learning that his partners wanted to force him out of the promotion and operate it without him.
-He returned full-time to his funeral business in 2006.